PaulMaddox/drac-kvm/README.md

 Dell DRAC KVM Launcher
 =========

+> Notice: This repository is no longer actively maintained.
+> There is a more up to date fork at: [github.com/rockyluke/drac-kvm](https://github.com/rockyluke/drac-kvm)

 Fed up of logging into the DRAC web interface just to launch a KVM session?
 This simple Go program should help ease the pain.